tycoach/HealthStream/README.md

 # HealthStream

-HealthStream is a data engineering project designed to handle data generation, processing, and streaming workflows using tools like Airflow, Spark, Kafka, and MinIO.
+HealthStream is a data engineering project designed to handle data generation and  processing using tools like Airflow, Spark, MinIO and postgres(data warehouse).

 ## Table of Contents